svikashk/docs/guide/gitlab-integration.md

 {: .no_toc }

-In this article, we'll see how you can set up your Zepel account to integrate with your GitLab repository.
+In this article, we'll see how you can set up your Zepel account to integrate with your GitLab project.

+__Before you begin:__ Ensure that you have Maintainer permissions for the GitLab project.

 ## Integrate Zepel with GitLab